Configuring Bacularis#

 Note

-It is recommended to enable encrypted HTTPS connection with TLS certificates in the Bacularis API and the Bacularis Web web servers.
+It is recommended to enable encrypted HTTPS connection with TLS certificates in the Bacularis Web and Bacularis API web servers.
 When the connection is unencrypted, Bacularis cannot guarantee security.
 The HTTP method in Bacularis should only be used for testing purposes.
+To see how to enable encrypted connection, please visit Enable SSL section.

 Basic